 Like the last few times dealing with the debt ceiling, the government placed a band-aid on the wound.
 They didn’t make a permanent fix.
 This has been going on for the last two years and will likely continue unless the government passes a permanent solution.

 In the meantime, it is up to all of us to do as much as possible to take control of our lives.
 Here are some tips we can all use to get on a better financial footing so the next time something like this happens it will still be an inconvenience, but hopefully, it won’t be catastrophic.

 We Need to Take Control of Our Finances

 It is hard to be in control when you are in the military.
 You go where they tell you to go, you get paid when the government says you get paid, etc. I get that.
 But there are things we can all do to help ourselves be in more control of our financial lives.

 It starts with our day-to-day and week-to-week living.
-Living paycheck to paycheck is tough, and for many, it is a reality.
+Living paycheck to paycheck is tough; for many, it is a reality.
 But we all need to try to get ahead of the paycheck game.
-(Yes, I know it is hard to live on an enlisted salary, but tens of thousands of military families do it every day).
+(Yes, I know it is hard to live on an enlisted salary, but tens of thousands of military families do it daily).

 Getting out of the paycheck-to-paycheck cycle: There are no secrets here.
 The only way to get out of the paycheck-to-paycheck cycle is to spend less than you earn (or earn more than you spend).
 It won’t happen any other way.
 Here are some recommended tips to get you started: